 Clinical Counseling and Counseling Psychology

-• Child and Adolescent Treatment• Health Psychology• Latino/a Mental Health• Supervision and Leadership in Community Mental Health • Trauma • Treatment of Addiction Disorders• Generalist
+• Child and Adolescent Treatment• Health Psychology• Latino/a Mental Health• Marital and Family Therapy• Trauma • Treatment of Addiction Disorders• Generalist

 • Chicago program prepares graduates to sit for professional counselor licensure in Illinois (LPC and LCPC) and other states